The Sophia Project – Chapter Content Areas

 People bring their whole selves to work.
-This could not be truer for working parents who are simultaneously navigating work and family, experiencing the time pressures and emotional pull of each.
+We are all simultaneously navigating work and life, experiencing the time pressures and emotional pull of each.
 Accordingly, our program addresses both personal and professional content, recognizing their two realms and enabling impact in both.

 Chapter 1: The Supposed To’s, Personal

-These are the demands we make on ourselves which create undue burden, often based on unattainable goals externally set through social and cultural influences, family, media, etc. We share the evidence-based concept of “ought” versus “actual” self, which helps participants to recognize the fantastical standards they strive for, allowing them to subtract those that no longer serve them.
+These are the demands we put on ourselves which create undue burden, often based on unattainable goals externally set through social and cultural influences, family, media, etc. We share the evidence-based concept of “ought” versus “actual” self, which helps participants to recognize the fantastical standards they strive for, allowing them to “see” and subtract those that no longer serve them.

 Chapter 2: The Supposed To’s, Professional